-You may not use calculators on any tests and final.
-Final grades online access: www.my.unt.edu DISRUPTIVE BEHAVIOR:
+Students may access their Final Semester grades online at: www.my.unt.edu

+DISRUPTIVE BEHAVIOR:

 On any day, if you disrupt the class you will be asked to leave the classroom and marked absent.
 You may also be reported for further disciplinary actions.
 Disruptive behaviors include --but are not limited to -- talking, making inappropriate jokes, using phones in class, leaving class to answer phone, or performing other tasks that are not related to class work.